Ready to discover South America beyond the beaten trail?

-My name’s Steph, and I’m a former English teacher turned travel journalist from the United Kingdom.
+My name’s Steph, and I’m a former English teacher turned travel journalist and guidebook author from the United Kingdom.
 When I gave up my career and moved to Bolivia in October 2014, I really had no idea what my purpose of travelling was; all I knew was that I wanted to use my skills as a teacher to support education organisations in South America, and maybe beyond.
 I had a volunteering position lined up with BiblioWorks in Sucre for six months, and then: the world was my oyster.